 When you start the scouting activity, you’ll be presented with the regional/prefecture map of Japan, similar to when you were first creating your school.
 The areas you can scout will be shown with an active color in the map and the list of regions or prefectures will enable the buttons where you’re able to scout.

-As you select prefectures, you’ll be able to see a breakdown of what type of players are available in the status bar text at the bottom of the screen with the following player types:
+As you highlight prefectures, you’ll be able to see a breakdown of what type of players are available in the status bar text at the bottom of the screen with the following player types:

 Roster Depth #